Lower Right Back Pain: Causes and Treatment

 Summary

-Right-sided lower back pain may be caused by muscle and ligament injuries, spine and joint problems, or conditions of the bone.
-Lower back pain can also originate in internal organs such as the kidneys or the appendix.
+Muscle and ligament injuries, spine and joint problems, and bone conditions may cause right-sided lower back pain.
+It can also originate in internal organs such as the kidneys or the appendix.
 Certain conditions related to the female or male reproductive systems can also cause lower back pain.

-The diagnosis of lower back pain involves a physical exam and a review of your medical history as well as imaging tests and nerve conduction studies if needed.
+Diagnosing lower back pain may involve a physical exam, a medical history review, imaging tests, bloodwork, and nerve conduction studies if needed.

 The treatment varies by the cause but may include prescription or over-the-counter painkillers, physical therapy, spinal manipulation, spinal steroid injections, and surgery.